-Plumber in Lemon Grove: Drain cleaning, repairs, and emergencies
+Plumber in Lemon Grove: drain cleaning and repairs

 Need a plumber in Lemon Grove?
-We handle drain cleaning, sewer line repairs, and same-day emergencies in this East County neighborhood.
+We connect you with pros for drain cleaning, sewer line repairs, and emergencies in this East County neighborhood.

-Drain cleaning — Slow drains, backed-up tubs, kitchen sinks that won’t clear.
-We use hydro-jetting and mechanical snaking depending on what the line needs.
+Drain cleaning, Slow drains, backed-up tubs, kitchen sinks that won’t clear.
+The plumbers we connect you with use hydro-jetting and mechanical snaking depending on what the line needs.
 You can read more about our drain cleaning service if you want to know what the process looks like.

-Water heater repair and replacement — Tank and tankless units.
-We can usually get to you the same day for a failed water heater.
+Water heater repair and replacement, Tank and tankless units.
+Many plumbers in the network can fit in a failed water heater the same day.

-Leak detection — We use non-invasive methods to find hidden leaks before they turn into a drywall or foundation problem.
+Leak detection, The plumbers we connect you with use non-invasive methods to find hidden leaks before they turn into a drywall or foundation problem.

 Emergency response in Lemon Grove